 “It all started almost by chance.
 I was there, there were all those people in trouble, I wanted to help.
 I introduced myself to the Municipality, I had volunteered, but it seemed that it wasn’t possible.
 My superior, when he heard that I was going to make myself useful, called me.
 Later the camp was placed under state control, so as for all children living in France, education became compulsory, free and secular.
-My headmaster chose my school in Grand-Synthe to welcome the camp’s children and so they started coming to class”.
+My headmaster chose my school in Grande-Synthe to welcome the camp’s children and so they started coming to class”.

-And so it is that Adeline Markwitz, a teacher from Grand-Synthe, near Dunkirk, Northern France, begins to meet the whole world every morning at her school.
+And so it is that Adeline Markwitz, a teacher from Grande-Synthe, near Dunkirk, Northern France, begins to meet the whole world every morning at her school.
 She wanted to go and help in the field on the outskirts of the city, called La Linière, and in the end she was able to make herself useful in her daily life.
 A teacher for 21 years, for seven headmaster.
 A camp often cited as an example for welcoming migrants on their way, run by the municipal administration and specialised associations.
 And Adeline, like every teacher, has no favourite students.

 “There are many children that I remember, many stories that struck us: young children who arrived happy and didn’t even feel the weight of the language barrier, I remember a child who was picked up from school by social services because his mother had just been taken to a shelter for battered women, or girls who made friends at school with a simple glance, and boys who managed to become friends simply by playing football.